okta/okta.github.io/_source/_posts/2017-08-08-secure-spring-microservices.md

 ```

 Learn more about Okta and its APIs at [developer.okta.com](http://developer.okta.com).
 If you have questions about this tutorial, please hit me up on Twitter [@mraible](https://twitter.com/mraible) or post a question to [Stack Overflow with an “okta” tag](https://stackoverflow.com/questions/tagged/okta).

+**Changelog:**

+* Jan 18, 2018: Updated to use latest client from [Build Your First Progressive Web Application with Angular and Spring Boot](/blog/2017/05/09/progressive-web-applications-with-angular-and-spring-boot) and the Okta Sign-In Widget v2.5.0.
+See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/spring-boot-microservices-example/pull/7).
+Changes to this article can be viewed [in this pull request](https://github.com/okta/okta.github.io/pull/1638).